joshnuss/md-glob/README.md

 ## Problem

-Most markdown tools work with a **single file**.
+Most markdown tools work with a **single file**, but blogs and docs sites have **many files**.

-But blogs and docs sites have **many files**.
-They need functions that work across multiple files, like displaying a menu, searching & filtering, grouping and pagination.
+These sites have functions that work across multiple files, like displaying a menu, searching, filtering, sorting, and pagination.

-These functions take the most time to build.
+These features take the most time to build.

 **`md-glob`** solves this problem by providing an API for working with a **collection of markdown files**.